Naomi Wolf: Fire with Fire (1993)

-In Fire with Fire (1993), Wolf wrote on politics, female empowerment and women's sexual liberation.
-She wished to persuade women to reject "victim feminism" for "power feminism."
-She argued for diminishing the issue of opposing men, avoiding divisive issues such as abortion and the rights of lesbians and considering more universal issues like violence against women, pay disparities and sexual harassment.
+In Fire with Fire (1993), Wolf wrote about politics, female empowerment, and women's sexual liberation.
+She wished to persuade women to reject "victim feminism" in favor of "power feminism".
+She argued for diminishing the issue of opposing men, avoiding divisive issues such as abortion and the rights of lesbians, and considering more universal issues like violence against women, pay disparities and sexual harassment.
 Mary Nemeth wrote in Maclean's that her "central thesis—that when Anita Hill in 1991 accused U.S. Supreme Court nominee Clarence Thomas of sexual harassment she provoked a 'genderquake' that turned American women into 'the political ruling class'—seems grossly exaggerated."
-Melissa Benn in the London Review of Books described it as Wolf's "call for a realpolitik in which 'sisterhood and capital' might be allies".
+Melissa Benn in the London Review of Books called the book Wolf's "call for a realpolitik in which 'sisterhood and capital' might be allies".

-Michiko Kakutani of The New York Times assailed the work for its "dubious oversimplifications and highly debatable assertions" and its "disconcerting penchant for inflationary prose," nonetheless approving of Wolf's "efforts to articulate an accessible, pragmatic feminism, …helping to replace strident dogma with common sense."
-The Time magazine reviewer Martha Duffy dismissed the book as "flawed," although she commented that Wolf was "an engaging raconteur" who was also "savvy about the role of TV—especially the Thomas-Hill hearings and daytime talk shows—in radicalizing women, including homemakers."
-She characterized the book as advocating an inclusive strain of feminism that welcomed abortion opponents.
-Feminist author Natasha Walter writing in The Independent wrote that the book "has its faults, but compared with The Beauty Myth it has energy and spirit, and generosity too."
-Walter, however, criticized it for having a "narrow agenda" where "you will look in vain for much discussion of older women, of black women, of women with low incomes, of mothers."
-Characterizing Wolf as a "media star", Walter wrote: "She is particularly good, naturally, on the role of women in the media."
+Michiko Kakutani of The New York Times assailed Fire with Fire for its "dubious oversimplifications and highly debatable assertions" and its "disconcerting penchant for inflationary prose", but approved of Wolf's "efforts to articulate an accessible, pragmatic feminism, …helping to replace strident dogma with common sense."
+Time magazine reviewer Martha Duffy dismissed the book as "flawed", but wrote that Wolf was "an engaging raconteur" who was also "savvy about the role of TV—especially the Thomas-Hill hearings and daytime talk shows—in radicalizing women, including homemakers", characterizing the book as advocating an inclusive strain of feminism that welcomed abortion opponents.
+Feminist author Natasha Walter wrote in The Independent that the book "has its faults, but compared with The Beauty Myth it has energy and spirit, and generosity too."
+But Walter criticized it for having a "narrow agenda" where "you will look in vain for much discussion of older women, of black women, of women with low incomes, of mothers."
+Calling Wolf a "media star", Walter wrote: "She is particularly good, naturally, on the role of women in the media."